Book Tickets Online

 The site reverted to Flambirds Farm and its age-old farming role.
 The existing buildings were repurposed or converted to residential and agricultural use and the airfield turned over to pasture.

-A shop, all run by volunteers, sells novel gifts and goods that spark interest and nostalgia.
-Our wonderfully popular museum tells the story of the site, and is the first of three planned for Stow Maries.
-Alongside a bustling flying events program, the site is in talks with regional and national funders with a view to establishing learning and education programs for all manner of topics – including, but nor restricted to Science, Technology, Engineering and Mathematics (STEM), Conservation and Heritage Construction – as well as developing apprenticeships and Museum Outreach programs.
+A shop, all run by volunteers, sells novel gifts and goods that spark interest and nostalgia. .
+Alongside a bustling flying events program, the site works with regional and national funders on its learning and education programs for all manner of topics – including, but nor restricted to Science, Technology, Engineering and Mathematics (STEM), Conservation and Heritage Construction.

 Please see link to all our events www.stowmaries.org.uk/event-bookings/